esharp17/Smart_Cane/README.md

-# Smart_Cane
+# TrueSight
-This project is a can for the visually impaired, with object detection and GPS capabilities.
+This project is glasses for the visually impaired with on board visual odometry, to allow for real time object detection and path assistance.

 Requirements:
 1. Object avoidance.
-The product will send haptic feedback to the handle of the cane allowing for haptic feedback of the user is approaching an obstacle.
+The product will send audio to the user as they approach and obstacle.
-2. The user will recevive haptic feedback if their line of travel is shifting to the side.
+2. The user will recevive audio feedback if their line of travel is shifting to the side.

 Repository Organization:
 1. [Product Planning](url)